 Transferability and Title I Carryover

-If a LEA transfers funds from another federal education program into Title I Part A under the transferability provision in Section 6123 of the Elementary and Secondary Education Act (ESEA), the transferred amount is added to the LEA’s Title I Part A allocation and the combined amount becomes the base for calculating the 15 percent carryover limitation.
+If a LEA transfers funds from another federal education program into Title I Part A under the transferability provision in Section 6123 of the ESEA, the transferred amount is added to the LEA’s Title I Part A allocation and the combined amount becomes the base for calculating the 15 percent carryover limitation.

 Section 1127(a) of Title I of the ESEA limits the amount of Title I Part A funds an LEA may carry over from one fiscal year’s allocation to not more than 15 percent of the total Title I Part A funds allocated to the LEA for that fiscal year.
 The law allows a state educational agency (SEA) to grant an LEA a waiver of this carryover limit if: (1) the LEA’s request is reasonable and necessary, or (2) a supplemental Title I Part A appropriation becomes available.
 The SEA may grant such a waiver once in three years.

 If an LEA received a waiver in the last two years and did not receive supplemental allocation of Title I Part A American Recovery and Reinvestment Act (ARRA) funds, the LEA is subject to once in a three year restriction and is not allowed to carry over funds exceeding the 15 percent limit.
-The California Department of Education (CDE) will bill the LEA for the amount exceeding the 15 percent carryover limit.
-If an LEA received a waiver in the last two years and received the supplemental allocation of ARRA funds, the LEA may exceed the 15 percent limit.The U.S. Department of Education granted CDE a waiver for the once in a three year restriction on granting carryover waiver to the LEA provided that the LEA needs an additional waiver due to the hardship caused by sequestration.
+The CDE will bill the LEA for the amount exceeding the 15 percent carryover limit.
+If an LEA received a waiver in the last two years and received the supplemental allocation of ARRA funds, the LEA may exceed the 15 percent limit.The United States (U.S.) Department of Education granted CDE a waiver for the once in a three year restriction on granting carryover waiver to the LEA provided that the LEA needs an additional waiver due to the hardship caused by sequestration.
 This is a one- time waiver and applies only to fiscal year 2012–13 funds.
 This waiver is available to the LEAs that have already received a Title I, Part A carryover waiver in one of the previous two years but need a second waiver due to sequestration.
-CARS will inform the affected LEAs of the availability of this option provided the LEA needs an additional carryover waiver due to sequestration.
+The Consolidated Application and Reporting System (CARS) will inform the affected LEAs of the availability of this option provided the LEA needs an additional carryover waiver due to sequestration.

 Note: The waiver must be approved before the LEA can spend the carryover funds that are in excess of the 15 percent limit.